sandfox/node-hapi-redis/README.md

     - defaults to `127.0.0.1`
 - opts: *Optional.* Provide extra settings to the connection, see [documentation](https://github.com/mranney/node_redis#rediscreateclientport-host-options).

-One object is are exposed by this plugin :
+One object is exposed by this plugin :

 - `client` : connection object to the redis instance